At some point in your life, you’ll likely have to deal with a car accident. In 2018 alone, there were over 6.7 million recorded traffic accidents

 Be sure the information about your car includes safety features like airbags, anti-lock brakes, anti-theft devices, all of which lower car insurance costs.

-But there are other driver discounts that may not be as well-known.
+But other driver discounts may not be as well-known.

 And if you’ve significantly reduced the number of miles you drive each year, it’s beneficial to bring it up.
 You can get a discount based on lower usage.